 • Be familiar with civil, architectural and structural drawings, and how they fit together

-• Understand and be able to use architectural & metric scale rules
+• Understand and be able to use metric scale rules

-• Understand how to convert metric dimensions to architectural (imperial) dimensions
+• Understand how to convert metric and imperial dimensions

-• Be able to work with the drawings to obtain basic information on dimensions, finishes, details, area calculations, and the ability to do simple material takeoffs
+• Be able to work with the drawings to obtain basic information on dimensions, area calculations, and the ability to do simple material takeoffs

 Audience: Ideal for those who have little or no background in civil blueprint reading.